 Victim Impact Statements

-One way a court can determine the impact of a crime on a victim is through a Victim Impact Statement.
-All or part of the Victim Impact Statement may be read or presented to the court at sentencing.
+A victim impact statement is one way a court can determine the impact of a crime on a victim.
+All or part of the victim impact statement may be read or presented to the court at sentencing.
 It may include photographs, drawings, poems and other material relating to the impact of the offence on the victim.

 Resources for People Affected by Crime

-- Judicial College of Victoria’s Victims of Crime in the Courtroom: A Guide for Judicial Officers is a guide to how judicial officers and court staff can influence a victim’s experience of the justice system
+The Judicial College of Victoria’s Victims and Witnesses resources include guidance on how judicial officers and court staff can influence a victim’s experience of the justice system.

 The information on this page (except all logos and any third-party content linked to from this page) is licensed under a Creative Commons Attribution 4.0 International License.